 Talwin Nx Side Effects

-Note: This document contains side effect information about naloxone / pentazocine.
-Some of the dosage forms listed on this page may not apply to the brand name Talwin Nx.
+Note: This page contains side effects data for the generic drug naloxone / pentazocine.
+It is possible that some of the dosage forms included below may not apply to the brand name Talwin Nx.

 For the Consumer